Yellow Slip in Cyprus

 How to get a Yellow Slip in Cyprus?

-To get a Yellow Slip (Registration Certificate MEU1) in Cyprus, EU/EEA/Swiss citizens staying over 3 months must apply within 4 months of entry.
+To obtain a Yellow Slip (Registration Certificate MEU1) in Cyprus, EU/EEA/Swiss citizens staying for more than 3 months must apply within 4 months of entry.
 The application process involves submitting the MEU1 form with required documents, paying a €20 fee, and taking a photograph.
 Proof of work or sufficient resources is needed.

 Required documents

-The rental agreement needs to be for the one-year minimum (rental agreement and a copy of it certified by Muhtar or a certifying officer & stamped at the tax office)
+The rental agreement needs to be for a one-year minimum (rental agreement and a copy of it certified by Muhtar or a certifying officer & stamped at the tax office)

 a.
 Confirmation letter from employer

 b.
-Social Insurance Registration and annual income certificate
+Social Insurance Registration and an annual income certificate

 It can be international health insurance if the applicant already has one, or it can be purchased in Cyprus.
-The average cost is €200 per person, and it can be completed in one day.
+Basic immigration plans start at approximately €200 and can be obtained in one day.

 Passport photos are unnecessary as they will be taken at the relevant office when you apply.

-The documents marked (*) must be translated into English and be «APOSTILLE» OR certified by the Ministry of Foreign Affairs of the country that will issue them and also by the Cyprus Embassy of that country.
+The documents marked (*) must be translated into English and be «APOSTILLE» OR certified by the Ministry of Foreign Affairs of the country that will issue them, as well as by the Cyprus Embassy of that country.

-The complete list of documents for the MEU1 form can be downloaded at http://www.mip.gov.cy
+The complete list of documents for the MEU1 form can be downloaded at Registration of EU citizens - mip.gov.cy

-For the MEU2 form, follow the link at http://www.mip.gov.cy
+For the MEU2 form, follow the link at EU/EEA Citizens And Family Members - mip.gov.cy

 Application procedure